tanimislam/nprstuff/NOTES_dealing_with_npr_crap/README.rst

       driver.get( 'https://www.npr.org/search?query=*&page=1&refinementList[shows]=Fresh Air&range[lastModifiedDate][min]=1588489200&range[lastModifiedDate][max]=1588575600&sortType=byDateAsc' )
       html = BeautifulSoup( driver.page_source, 'lxml' )

-   If all goes well, only a *single* `NPR Fresh Air`_ episode is found, "Don't Worry, Even Fashion Guru Tim Gunn Is Living In His Comfy Clothes".
+   If all goes well, only a *single* `NPR Fresh Air`_ episode is found, `"Don't Worry, Even Fashion Guru Tim Gunn Is Living In His Comfy Clothes"`_.

 5. Extract the URL of that episode and use ``requests`` to get the web page for that URL